 EcoAmazonian Lodge is not the best known Lodge among birdwatchers, but the area is definitively good for birds.
 During our trip in June/July 2013 we stayed four days and three nights at the Lodge.
 This was also a family trip, so bird was not the first priority all the time.
 The Lodge is a good place to see a good variety of Parrots, here are some of them.

 Red-and-green Macaws.
 We also had several Scarlet Macaws during our stay at the Lodge.

 A group of Blue-andyellow Macaw.

 Red-bellied Macaws, quite common at Eco Amazonian Lodge

 Tuesday, August 18, 2015

-I have only seen White-tailed Shrike-Tyrant a couple of times, and never photograped the species earlier. at about 3500 meters Mauricio spotted one, but after a couple of minutes it disappeared.
-I started to run after the bird without thinking of the altitude, and I found it after a ten minutes hike up the hillside.
-I was shaky and could hardly held the camera, but I was able to take some pictures of the bird.
+I have only seen White-tailed Shrike-Tyrant a couple of times, and never photographed the species earlier.
+At about 3500 meters, Mauricio spotted one, but after a couple of minutes, it disappeared.
+I started to run after the bird without thinking about the altitude, and I found it after a ten minutes hike up the hillside.
+I felt shaky and could hardly held the camera, but I was able to take some pictures of the bird.